National Book Award Winner, Author of Arctic Dreams and Resistance

 To read Barry Lopez is to commune with a deep thinker.
 His writings have frequently been compared to those of Henry David Thoreau, as he brings a depth of erudition to the text by immersing himself in his surroundings, deftly integrating his environmental and humanitarian concerns.
 In his nonfiction, he often examines the relationship between human culture and physical landscape.
 In his fiction, he frequently addresses issues of intimacy, ethics, and identity.

 Barry Lopez has received numerous awards and prizes, including the Honorary Geographer 2011 Award from the Association of American Geographers (past recipients have been Barbara Kingsolver, Paul Krugman, and John McPhee), as well as the Literature Award from the American Academy of Arts and Letters,the John Burroughs and John Hay Medals, a Guggenheim Foundation Fellowship, five National Science Foundation Fellowships, and a Lannan Foundation Fellowship, as well as Pushcart Prizes in fiction and nonfiction.
+His essay "Sliver of Sky" was selected for Best American Essays 2014 and was a finalist for the National Magazine Award in Essays and Criticism.
 He has written for high profile publications such as The New York Times Magazine, Harper’s, The American Scholar, The Paris Review, Orion, Outside, and National Geographic among others.
 He lives in rural Western Oregon.